open-data-kazakhstan/city-crime/README.md

 We have processed the source data to make it normalized and derived  several aggregated datasets from it:

-* `data/comb.csv` - final combined data, that we later would use for graph
+* `data/comb.csv` - final combined data about occured crime acts, that we later would use for graph
 * `datapackage.json` - conatins all of the key information about our dataset

 ## Scripts

-* `anim.py` - uses matplotlib to create an infographic about life expectancy
+* `anim.py` - uses matplotlib to create an infographic
 * `datapack.py` - creating datapckage.json file that conatinsall meatadata

 ## License